-If any of you have been to a Chinese restaurant, you have most likely seen this Yuk Sung dish.
-It’s delicious!
+If any of you have been to a Chinese restaurant, you have most likely seen this Yuk Sung, Chinese lettuce wraps dish.

 1. Get all your ingredients prepared and ready before you start cooking anything.